 By contrast, a 2009 report released by LeadingAge New York showed that hospitalization rates were lower for residents of not-for-profit retirement care communities and that not-for-profit homes generally had fewer critical deficiencies than their for-profit counterparts.

 Not-for-profit retirement care communities, especially those founded on or operated along with faith-based values, often provide care from a mission-driven standpoint rather than a financially-motivated standpoint.

 That’s not to say that not-for-profit entities don’t seek to minimize costs.
 But when not-for-profit organizations realize cost savings or see revenue windfalls, those surpluses are used either to subsidize care for residents who cannot afford quality care on their own or to improve the overall quality of care across the organization.

 A Chicago Tribune examination of the retirement care industry found that when care providers organize themselves around a “mission-driven” ethos, it “implies they have a higher purpose of serving residents.”
 In other words, they view senior care as a calling — not a money-making enterprise.

 That’s certainly true of us here at Episcopal Church Home.

 We believe that rendering care to our elders is our sacred duty.
-As an Episcopal Retirement Services community, we strive to make sure our residents, and their families, know that we are not only deeply committed to providing Kentuckians with best-quality senior care, we’ll honor our promise never to ask a resident to leave our community due to financial hardship.
+As an Episcopal Retirement Services community, we strive to make sure our residents, and their families, know that we are not only deeply committed to providing Kentuckians with the best-quality senior care, we’ll honor our promise never to ask a resident to leave our community due to financial hardship.

 If your family is searching for a retirement care provider for your senior loved one, we’re here and able to help.
 Click here to learn more about our Louisville retirement community.

 Then, contact us to arrange a visit.
-We’d love to show you the difference a not-for-profit retirement home in your elderly relative’s quality of life.
+We’d love to show you the difference between a not-for-profit retirement home in your elderly relative’s quality of life.